jameswthorne/datadog-openstack-capacity-reporting/README.md

 __openstack-capacity-reporting.yaml__ needs to be copied to __/etc/dd-agent/conf.d__.

-Open __openstack-capacity-reporting.yaml__ in your favorite text editor and fill in the following parameters to match your OpenStack environment:
+Open __/etc/dd-agent/conf.d/openstack-capacity-reporting.yaml__ in your favorite text editor and fill in the following parameters to match your OpenStack environment:

 * auth_url
 * nova_endpoint